Screwy Squirrel: Biography

-Screwy's shorts revolved around him inflicting various forms of torture on Meathead – or another enemy – for seven minutes.
-In The Screwy Truant, one gag sees Screwy hitting Meathead over the head with everything he can find in a trunk labeled "Assorted Swell Stuff to Hit Dog on Head".
+Screwy's shorts revolve around his infliction of various forms of torture on Meathead – or another enemy – for seven minutes, often doing so by breaking any sort of laws of reality.
+In The Screwy Truant, one gag has Screwy hitting Meathead over the head with everything he can find in a trunk labeled "Assorted Swell Stuff to Hit Dog on Head".
 When he finishes, Meathead remarks, "Gee whiz!
 He hit me with everything but the kitchen sink!"
-Screwy responds with, "Well, don't want to disappoint you, chum," then pulls out that very item and bashes him over the head with it.
+Screwy responds with, "Well, don't want to disappoint you, chum", then pulls out that very item and bashes him over the head with it.